wellloy1/wellloy1/README.md

 I'm working for tech companies on the following technologies:

-Node.js: +4 years of XP.
+Node.js: +4 years of expirience.
 PostgreSQL: My go-to database for large server applications.
 Docker: Worked with Docker in production for years.
 WebSockets, Redis, RabbitMQ.